Dedaub/srcup/README.md

 4. The CLI tool will compile and upload the artifacts to Watchdog.
 This might take a while.
 Upon completion, a Watchdog project URL will be provided.

+## A note regarding the layout of the project
+Right now, `srcup` assumes that the project to be uploaded has the default file layout of the underlying build system.
+Until the tool provides the ability to override the default paths, one might need to momentarily use the default layout of the specified build system for the uploading process to work seamlessly.

+### Build-system-specific notes
+- The layout of a `hardhat` project should be inferred automatically by the tool.
+This is done via an invokation to `hardhat`'s console (the default output directory is `artifacts`)
+- The output directory of a `foundry` project should be `out` (default directory)
+- The output directory of a `truffle` project should be `build/contracts` (default directory)

 ## Storing the API key